HashSlayer/Walk-with-Python/README.md

 # Scripts

-A2 Functions, and MainFunctions act as Utility files, containing definitions for various functions that automate the process of time.sleep(), and obsfucate mouse.click with pyautogui to click the left mouse button for a duration of .1 - .3 seconds etc..
+A2 Functions, and MainFunctions act as Utility files, containing definitions for various functions that automate the process of time.sleep(), and obsfucate mouse.click with pag to click the left mouse button for a duration of .1 - .3 seconds etc..
 Automation for pressing keys 1-9, recommended remapping of keys through runelite to match, and more.

 BeautifulTest tracks the position of the mouse when clicked, celebrating every 10 clicks.
 Used to find pixel locations and replaced PixelHunter.